 The following standards may be applicable:

-(e) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-06-10], [RQ-07-04], [RC-07-05].
+(e) ISO/SAE 21434:2021 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-06-10], [RQ-07-04], [RC-07-05].

+(f) ISO PAS 5112.

 The following could be used to evidence the processes used:

-(f) Contractual agreements in place or evidence of such agreements;
+(g) Contractual agreements in place or evidence of such agreements;

-(g) Evidenced arguments for how their processes will ensure suppliers / service providers will be considered in the risk assessment process;
+(h) Evidenced arguments for how their processes will ensure suppliers / service providers will be considered in the risk assessment process;

-(h) Procedures/Methods of sharing information on risk between suppliers and manufacturers;
+(i) Procedures/Methods of sharing information on risk between suppliers and manufacturers;

-(i) Existing solutions / contracts like ISMS (Information Security Management System) regulation can be used for evidence.
+(j) Existing solutions / contracts like ISMS (Information Security Management System) regulation can be used for evidence.
 This may be evidenced by certificates based on ISO/IEC 27001 or TISAX (Trusted Information Security Assessment eXchange).

 The requirement should be considered unfulfilled if one of the following statements is true